 Quinby Creek – Huger

 Quinby Creek is accessed at the Ralph Hamer, Sr. Landing on Cainhoy Road, approximately one quarter of a mile west of the Highway 41 junction.
 Hamer Landing is a large, concrete, double ramp adjacent to the Quinby Creek Bridge.
 Ample parking is available.
+The tides are approximately two and a half to three hours behind Charleston Harbor tides.
+The trip can either be paddled from Huger or Quinby.

 About the Trail